jonbation/loctation/README.md

 - ✅ **Classic Launchpad experience** - works exactly like the beloved original interface
 - ✅ **Multi-language support** - full internationalization with English, Chinese, Japanese, French, Spanish, German, and Russian
 - ✅ **Hide icon labels** - clean, minimalist view when you don't need app names
-- ✅ **Custom icon sizes** - adjust icon dimensions to fit your preferences
-- ✅ **Smart folder management** - create and organize folders just like before
-- ✅ **Instant search and keyboard navigation** - find apps quickly

-### What We Lost in macOS Tahoe
-- ❌ No custom app organization
-- ❌ No user-created folders
-- ❌ No drag-and-drop customization
-- ❌ No visual app management
-- ❌ Forced categorical grouping

 ### Data Storage
 Application data is safely stored in: